BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 ## Making the Pico Firmware

-To flash the Pico MCU, SSH into your Pi and follow these steps:
+To flash the Pico MCU, SSH into your Pi and enter these commands.

 1. cd ~/klipper
 2. make clean